teamclouday/AndroidTrackpad/Windows/README.md

   2. Communication manager thread
   3. Trackpad manager thread
 * Keyboard control on UI
-  1. ESC to exit the program
+  ESC to exit the program
+* Wifi mode notice
+  In this mode, windows should launch Mobile hotspot for android device to connect